 Although digitization makes information easier to access and share, it's a much more basic function than digitalization.
 However, companies must digitize to take advantage of AI and ML.

-Artificial Intelligence (AI) and Machine Learning (ML) are essential components of moving out of digitization and into the digitalization stage.
+Artificial Intelligence (AI) and Machine Learning (ML) are essential components of moving from the digitization and into the digitalization stage.

-Because of AI and ML, E/CTRMs can automate the following:
+Because of AI and ML, ETRM/CTRMs can automate the following:

 - Data collection